MatanAvitan/noisy_student/README.md

 9. Create your AWS Credentials (AWS_ACCESS_ID and AWS_ACCESS_ID) - create them as local environment variables on your instance.

+10. There are 2 options for running the noisy_student algorithm: either docker or shell script.
+If running in docker, the CREATE_IMAGES variable is by default False - since for some reason the openpifpaf predict code does not run inside the docker.

+**Using Docker - see sections 10 to 19:**

 10. Build the docker file:
 `sudo docker-compose build --build-arg AWS_ACCESS_ID=$AWS_ACCESS_ID --build-arg AWS_ACCESS_KEY=$AWS_ACCESS_KEY`